-The sound from a gunshot will deafen you without hearing protection.
+The sound from a gunshot will temporarily deafen you to an extent, without hearing protection.
 Hearing damage is cumulative, permanent, and could even be instant.

-While priority-1 under this condition is self preservation of you and your family, have you considered the repercussions of the gunshot blast while indoors?
+While priority #1 under this scenario is self preservation of you and your family, have you considered the repercussions of the gunshot blast while indoors?

-Not that it’s much safer for the ears outdoors, but an indoor boom could conceivably cause permanent hearing loss.
+Especially indoors, a gunshot could conceivably cause some permanent hearing loss.
 Are there precautions that you might consider ahead of time?
 Yes.
 Ear protection for home defense.

-First though, lets look at the noise level of a gunshot.
+Lets look at the noise / sound level of a gunshot.
 But before that, lets get some reference…

-The decibel (dB) is a logarithmic unit (not linear) and can be a complicated subject.
+The decibel (dB) is logarithmic (not linear) and can be a complicated subject to grasp.